gshanemiller/reinvent/doc/kv_rpc_design.md

 C   = BDP/MTU = 13 credits per RPC
 ```

 A RXQ with N entries can hold N distinct RPCs in the worst case.
 This could happen if, improbably, servers managed to get exactly one response packet from N distinct requests into the client's RXQ at the same time. `queue.cpp` models 5 response packets.
 If we assume that, on average, half of a response per RPC is in queue one can revise the estimate downward to `N / (2.5)`.
 For a 512 entry RXQ that's 204 unique RPCs.
-Note that RXQ sizing has two dimensions: the total data size for all packets N whether that's a few large packets or many small packets.
+Note that RXQ sizing has two dimensions: the total data size for all packets inqueue, and the number of packets N holding the data.
+This could be a few huge packets or many small packets.
 RPC identification depends on packet count only not data size.

 The point: the search space is **very likely less than 1,000 identifiers**.

 ## Exactly-Once-Processing
 Whether due to client error or due to congestion error recovery server side of RXQ processing must not re-run old RPCs.
-Clearly, errorenously re-running a mutation twice corrupts integrity:
+Clearly, errorenously re-running a mutation twice corrupts data:

 ```
 Time t0: request 123: put(k, v)       <-- k = v